LOWDOWN Summer 2017 page 28

 This involved a steady climb through the trees which leads to a vast open area known as ‘The Gallops’.
 At the nearby village of Jevington there are several racehorse stables and it is here that they get exercised, normally very early each morning.

-(Incidentally, Jevington is the birthplace of the desert Banoffee Pie which was devised at the now defunct Hungry Monk restaurant.)
+(Incidentally, Jevington is the birthplace of the pudding Banoffee Pie which was devised at the restaurant of the now defunct Hungry Monk.)

 As we left the shade of the trees it was soon evident just how hot the day was; and we took advantage of taking a short rest when we reached the highest part of ‘The Gallops’.